 Examples of exams, quizzes, tapes of conferences with students, etc.

-Recommendation from employers, cooperating teachers, supervisors, or other individuals in the position to competently comment on the preparation of the candidate’s students.
+Recommendation from employers, cooperating teachers, supervisors, community partners, or other individuals in the position to competently comment on the preparation of the candidate’s students.

 3. Peer Review

 Every candidate for promotion or tenure review shall undergo peer review.
 (Peer review may also occur prior to the formal review as part of a mentoring process designed to cultivate the candidate’s potential in an atmosphere separate from evaluation.)
 The purpose of the peer review is to facilitate the evaluation process primarily through evidence-gathering.
 In particular, peer review promotes a more accurate understanding of teaching effectiveness by compiling and assessing documentation provided by the candidate demonstrating teaching effectiveness.
 The peer reviewers may also gather materials regarding the candidates’ scholarship and service activities.
 Peer reviewers should interpret this information in terms of department and college expectations and summarize, without rating, the candidate’s strengths and weaknesses in the designated areas.
 The summary of the peer review is subsequently placed in the candidate’s file to be evaluated by the department Ranking Tenure Review Committee, the College Ranking and Tenure Committee, the Dean and others as described in the Dated Guidelines for the Ranking Tenure Review process (PPM 8-12).